kissikelvin/Module-4/README.md

 ![Display](Resources/Standardd.jpg)

-<u>Standard Deviation</u> : Annualized Standard Deviation (252 trading days) of the 4 portfolios and the S&P 500
+Standard Deviation: Annualized Standard Deviation (252 trading days) of the 4 portfolios and the S&P 500